Table of Contents

-What’s it: Added value is an improvement or addition to something to make it more valuable.
+What’s it?
+Added value is an improvement or addition to something to make it more valuable.
 Businesses do this by processing inputs into outputs and increasing their value.
-It creates value when consumers are willing to pay output higher than the dollar paid to input suppliers.
+Value is created when consumers are willing to pay output higher than the dollar paid to input suppliers.
 So, mathematically, it equals the selling price minus the input costs.

 The added value can take on a physical or non-physical dimension.
 For example, when processing wood into furniture, the furniture company changes its shape.
 In other cases, they provide free installation service at the customer’s home.
 It also adds value to their furniture products.